Milsons Point railway station

-Milsons Point railway station is a heritage-listed railway station located on the North Shore line, serving the Sydney suburb of Milsons Point in New South Wales, Australia.
+Milsons Point railway station is a heritage-listed suburban railway station located on the North Shore line, serving the Sydney suburb of Milsons Point.
 It is served by Sydney Trains T1 North Shore line services.
-The station is located above ground, accessible via stairs and a lift, in Milsons Point, in the North Sydney Council local government area of New South Wales, Australia.
+The station is elevated and is accessible via both stairs and a lift.
 It was designed and built by the Sydney Harbour Bridge Branch of the NSW Department of Public Works.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 In 1815, government architect Francis Greenway, in a report to Governor Macquarie, proposed the building of a bridge from Dawes Point at the city's edge to the northern shore.
 The original Milsons Point station was not in its present location, but on the edge of Sydney Harbour approximately on the site of the present northern pylon of the Sydney Harbour Bridge and the North Sydney Olympic Pool.
 This location enabled passengers from the North Shore to transfer directly from steam trains to ferries to reach Circular Quay.
 It opened as the southern terminus of the North Shore railway line on 1 May 1893. when extended from its previous terminus at St Leonards (opened from Hornsby 1 January 1890).
 The site, squeezed between the rock cliffs and the edge of Sydney Harbour was cramped, with two side platforms, one of which was built on piles partly over the water's edge, and three tracks between, including a centre road.
 Immediately adjoining it to the west was the colonnaded Milsons Point ferry wharf for the ferry service to Circular Quay in the Sydney central business district and tram terminus for the North Sydney cable tramway (opened 22 May 1886) and subsequently electrified from 11 February 1900.

 Concrete had been extensively used for foundations and walls since the 1890s.
 By 1910, reinforced concrete was in use, but not for superstructures directly supporting railway tracks.
 The Bellevue Street underbridge at Glebe was the first to use it for this purpose, in 1919.